 - Notify your supervisor or go directly to your onsite health office.
 If your injuries are life-threatening, call 911.

 - Complete a “Federal Employee’s Notice of Traumatic Injury and Claim for Continuation of Pay/Compensation” form (CA-1).
 For a work-induced disease, you need to complete a “Notice of Occupational Disease and Claim for Compensation” form (CA-2).
-You have only 30 days from the date of injury to file your form.
+You can download the forms here.

 - Submit your CA-1 or CA-2 form and keep a copy for your records.
-When your department head completes his portion of the form, he will send it to the appropriate office.
+Your department head will send their portion of the form to the appropriate office.
 Use this map to find the OWCP District Office for your location.

 - One or more representatives from the regional office will investigate your claim.
 They will inform you by letter if the office believes there’s enough evidence to proceed with your claim.
 If necessary, they may ask you to submit additional information.
 If they deny your claim, you have the right to file an appeal.

 - Choose a physician and get treatment.
-You may go to the private physician of your choice (this is unlike most state administered workers’ compensation plans, which require an injured worker to choose a company-approved physician).
+You may go to the medical provider of your choice.
 When deciding on a physician, be sure to select one who is familiar with federal workers’ comp procedures and forms, and who is willing to assist you during the process.

-Her attorney filed a lawsuit contending that the driver’s actions at the time he struck Norma were wholly negligent.
-The lawsuit claimed damages for her injuries and expenses.
-These included her medical bills, out-of-pocket expenses (medications, crutches, wheelchair, etc.), all her lost wages, and a substantial amount for her present and future pain and suffering.
+Her attorney filed a lawsuit against the driver who hit Norma as she walked her postal route.
+The lawsuit demanded financial compensation for Norma’s damages, including her medical bills, out-of-pocket expenses, lost wages, and a substantial amount for pain and suffering.